User-defined rule files and lib libraries¶

 if old ~= current then

-trigger({Content=current}) -- Built-in Go function to send messages to datakit or local logs
+trigger({Content=current}) -- Go built-in function used to send messages to datakit or local logs

 set_cache(cache_key, current)